knative/community/TRADEMARK-COMMITTEE.md

 1. Only the Trademark Committee can redefine its own charter, membership, and authority over Knative Trademark, conformance, and brand decisions.

-It is expected that the Trademark Committee will delegate one or more marks to the steering committee to provide branding for nascent efforts which are not yet subject to conformance and third-party licensing.

 ## Delegated authority

 The Trademark Committee may choose to create and delegate its authority to other